'Farrell must be brave in selection'

 The ex-Ulster hooker has warned against saving the less experienced players for Italy, the Six Nations' weakest team in recent years, while sticking to the same XV for the other four fixtures.

-"Rather than trying to build a squad of 35 let's see firstly can wee build a squad of 25 or 26 that are all capable of playing," Best said.
+"Rather than trying to build a squad of 35 let's see firstly can we build a squad of 25 or 26 that are all capable of playing," Best said.

 "I would like to see each game dropping somebody in who is very close."